SigmaSam/Tic-Tac-Toe-Microverse./README.md

 - Github: [@balerum03](https://github.com/balerum03)

 ## Contributing
-Bug reports and pull requests are welcome on GitHub at https://github.com/SigmaSam/Tic-Tac-Toe-Microverse.
+Bug reports and pull requests are welcome on GitHub at [this] (https://github.com/SigmaSam/Tic-Tac-Toe-Microverse.)

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).